-The evolution of techniques for building fault-tolerant software out of simplex units has taken two forms.
-The two basic models of fault-tolerant software units are N-version software (NVS), shown in Figure 5 and recovery blocks (RB) shown in Figure 6.
+The evolution of techniques for building fault-tolerant software out of simplex units has taken two directions.
+The two basic models of fault-tolerant software units are Nversion software (NVS), shown in Figure 4 and recovery blocks (RB) shown in Figure 5.
 The common property of both models is that two or more diverse units (called versions in NVS, and alternates and acceptance tests in RB) are employed to form a fault-tolerant software unit.
+The most fundamental difference is the method by which the decision is made that determines the outputs to be produced by the fault-tolerant unit.
+The NVS approach employs a generic decision algorithm that is provided by the EE and looks for a consensus of two or more outputs among Nmember versions.
+The RB model applies the acceptance test to the output of an individual alternate; this acceptance test must by necessity be specific for every distinct service, i.e., it is custom-designed for a given application, and is a member of the RB fault-tolerant software unit, but not a part of the EE.